-You love your family, but the problems seem endless.
-Use these tips to cope with family problems caused by siblings, parents, or other relatives.
+You love your family, but sometimes the problems seem endless.
+These tips will help you cope with family problems caused by siblings, parents, or other relatives.

 There’s a difference between a family quarrel and a toxic relative, though.
 A toxic relative may keep you out on that limb, unwilling to return – and maybe that’s the best thing for you!

 And, here are five tips for toxic relatives…

 I welcome your thoughts on family problems below.
 I don’t have all the answers – but it often helps to share your experience.

 Know when to draw the line

 On my article about coping with difficult parents, many readers describe toxic relatives who cause a lot of harm to themselves and their family members.
 My readers ask the same question over and over: “How can I stop my brother/parent/uncle/family member from doing it again?”
 It depends on the situation, of course, but many times the answer is found in letting your relatives face the consequences.
 If you keep protecting them from natural consequences, they’ll keep acting the same way.